jonshiach/graphics-notes/_sources/_pages/09_Normal_mapping.md

 std::vector<glm::vec3> bitangents;
 ```

-We are going to send the tangents and bitangents to the GPU using vertex buffers in the same way as we did for the vertices, texture co-ordinates and normal vectors.
+We are going to send the tangents and bitangents to the GPU using vertex buffers in the same way as we did for the vertices, texture coordinates and normal vectors.
 Under the `private:` declaration add the identifiers for the tangent and bitangent buffers.

 ```cpp
 unsigned int tangentBuffer;